JeffreyRobertLynch/GlassBox-XAI/README.md

 - **Performance:** *Dice-Optimized* model achieved a Dice Score of ~0.875 and an IoU score of ~0.8, matching or outperforming top 2018 solutions.
 Other models achieved similarly high performance within their optimization goals.
 Full information on performance for all models can be seen in the "Key Features" and "Models" sections.
 - **Auditability & Reproducibility:** Transparent, portable, and transferrable workflow with clear audit trail.
 - **Security:** Entire process remains on-device, protecting PHI from data leakage or breaches.
 - **XAI Integration:** GlassBox XAI is not a "black box" model.
 Each model’s base output is a binary mask outlining lesion vs. non-lesion regions.
 This can be used for detecting lesions, measuring the growth or retraction of lesions over time, and supporting clinical & surgical decisions.
-Beyond this, XAI features provide multi-model comparisons, confidence matrices, confidence maps, saliency maps, Grad-CAM, integrated gradients, and full end to end layer visualization.
+Beyond this, XAI features provide multi-model comparisons, confusion matrices, confidence maps, saliency maps, Grad-CAM, integrated gradients, and full end to end layer visualization.
 These visualization features, described in full in the "XAI Suite" section, enhance interpretability, trust, and regulatory compliance.

 ### Conclusions
 GlassBox XAI demonstrates that **production-level segmentation performance** can be achieved on modest hardware without the use of pretrained models, black box limitations, or privacy trade-offs.
 This makes the solution deployable in local settings (e.g., clinics, research hospitals) where data security and transparency are essential.